AngeloHeringa/CommunicatieAppBackend/README.md

 # CommunicatieAppBackend

 Deze api/cms is bedoeld ter ondersteuning van de communicatie app van hoogheemraadschap van Rijnland om zo data onderhoudbaar te maken, te beveiligen en beschikbaar te stellen.
+(The code has not been put to use as the budget was not there for the initial scope)

 # Todo